-2.6 Financial assets at fair value through profit or loss - continued b) Recognition, derecognition and measurement - continued Subsequent to initial recognition all financial assets at FVTPL are measured at fair value.
-Gains and losses arising from changes in their fair value are presented in the Statement of Comprehensive Income of the year in which they arise.
+2.6 Financial assets at fair value through profit or loss - continued

+Subsequent to initial recognition all financial assets at FVTPL are measured at fair value.
+Gains and losses arising from changes in their fair value are presented in the Statement of Comprehensive Income in the year in which they arise.
 Distributions receivable from investments are recognised when the Unit Trust's right to receive payment is established.
-The application of the distribution amounts against return of cost, capital gain/loss and income are recognised as return of cost until such time when all costs have been returned at which point realised gain is recognised on any remaining distribution amounts.
+The application of the distribution amounts against return of cost, capital gain/loss and income is recognised as return of cost until such time when all costs have been returned at which point realised gain is recognised on any remaining distribution amounts.
 Realised gains and losses are included in the Statement of Comprehensive Income of the year in which they arise within "realised gains on financial assets at FVTPL".